 Our operating results for contract drilling services are dependent on three primary metrics or key performance indicators: revenue-earning (or R-E) days, rig utilization and average daily revenue.
-The following table presents these three key performance indicators and other comparative data relating to our revenues and operating expenses for the periods from April 24 through June 30, 2021 and April 1 through April 23, 2021 and the three months ended June 30, 2020 (in thousands, except days, daily amounts and percentages).
+The tables presented below include these three key performance indicators and other comparative data relating to our revenues and operating expenses for the respective periods (in thousands, except days, daily amounts and percentages).